Teradata/developer-resources/docs/temp-folder/Azure-temp/before-you-begin/prod-azure-create-custom-role.md

 ---
 id: prod-azure-create-custom-role
-title: Teradata - AI Unlimited - Full installation - Azure - Create a custom role
+title: Full installation - Azure - Create a custom role
 description: Learn how to create the role AI Unlimited needs to deploy the engine.
 sidebar_label: Create a custom role with the required permissions
 sidebar_position: 6